toariyo/tumord/README.md

 # TumorD
 This is a simple computational method, utilizing Pandas, SciKit-Learn, and several data science libraries to perform Principal Component Analysis and a machine learning algorithm, specifically K-Nearest Neighbors, for tumor cell detection in ultra-low single-cell DNA sequencing data and further analysis that was created during a summer research internship with the National Institutes of Health and the University of Illinois Urbana-Champaign.
 The following project was completed on a jupyter notebook.
+The "KNN" folder contains Patient S0 and Patient S1 single-cell sequencing data analysis utilizing the K-Nearest-Neighbors algorithm and other data science libraries.
+The PCAanalysis folder contains intensive analysis of Patient S0 and Patient S1, including doublets, sections, and tumor cells, utilizing Principal Component Analysis and other data science libraries.

 Patient single-cell DNA sequencing data was provided by Simone Zacarria from CHISEL: https://github.com/raphael-group/chisel-data.
 Additional help and assistance was provided by mentors Mohammed El-Kebir and Leah Weber.